 Introduction

-The purpose of psychosocial functioning in upholding and implementing robust physical activity levels among the elderly has been indicated by contemporary research.
-Social support from those who are close, practicing self-efficacy, taking part in physical activity self-regulation, and optimistic outcome expectations contribute to sustaining healthy lifestyles.
+The purpose of psychosocial functioning in upholding and implementing robust physical activity levels among the elderly has been indicated by contemporary research. taking part in physical activity self-regulation, and optimistic outcome expectations contribute to sustaining healthy lifestyles.
 It is essential, however, to assess how aging impacts psychosocial elements of physical activity and how deteriorations in the variables might result to reduced levels of activity.
+This can be achieved by ….the use of the Social Cognitive theory.

 The Social Cognitive Theory stipulates a fundamental set of psychosocial elements, which include, outcome expectations, social support, self-regulation, and self-efficacy for efficient comprehension of a range of health behaviors.
-Social Cognitive Theory is utilized in theoretical frameworks for comprehending physical activity attributes among the elderly and the general population.
+Social Cognitive Theory is utilized in theoretical frameworks for comprehending?
+Maybe not correct use of word physical activity attributes among the elderly and the general population.
 Self-efficacy is described as the personal belief in individual ability to effectively do a specific action and is indicated as the most active element in the social cognitive theory.
 Self-efficacy has a direct and indirect influence and its assessed based on outcome expectations, social support, and self-regulation, when impacting behavioral outcomes.
 The elements may combine enabling elderly people with increased levels of self-efficacy to have increased hopes on what the behaviors may result to, see themselves as able to deal with the barriers that lead to an increased chance of participating in and sustaining certain behaviors.

-The research indicates a direct and indirect correlation between physical activity and self-efficacy.
-The majority of the research assessing the correlation between the SCT elements and physical activities have utilized a distinct approach, mostly looking at not more than two concepts concurrently.
+The research indicates a direct and indirect correlation between physical activity and self-efficacy. research assessing the correlation between the SCT elements and physical activities have utilized a distinct approach, mostly looking at not more than two concepts concurrently.
 Self-efficacy is the major focus in this literature with the remaining concepts being given less attention.
 To effectively comprehend physical activity attributes and develop more efficient treatment methods, it is essential to assess self-efficacy concurrently with the social cognitive theory elements.

 Self-efficacy is constantly linked to physical activity attributes on all populations.
 It is understood that the correlation between physical activity and self-efficacy is mutual such that increased levels of the former are linked with increased physical activity and taking part in physical activities is linked to increased levels of self-efficacy (Bauman, et al, 2012).
 The relationship between increased well-being among older people and physical activity is influenced by self-efficacy.
-Even though a lot of research have concentrated on self-efficacy independently from other elements, evidence indicates it has an indirect correlation to physical activity through result prospects and objectives.
+Even though a lot of research has concentrated on self-efficacy independently from other elements, evidence indicates it has an indirect correlation to physical activity through result prospects and objectives support with reference.
 Outcome expectations are personal opinions on what will occur from participating in certain behaviors.
 Outcome expectation is divided into three classes and they include social physical, and self-assessment.
 Physical outcome expectations indicate perceptions concerning physical engagements as a result of participating in these activities.
 Social outcome expectations indicate perceptions concerning the opportunities developed through socializing, and self-assessment outcome expectations indicate the perceptions in relation to the feelings of self-worth and contentment.
 Increased outcome expectations are correlated to increased physical activity.
 Also, evidence indicates that people with stronger self-efficacy for engaging in physical activities show increased outcome expectations for the activities and the three classes of expectations are uniquely correlated to physical activity engagement in accordance with the population in focus.